sncfl/netex/documentation/00_introduction/1_overview.md

 It addresses in particular:

 - CFL internal teams: business analysts, data managers, system architects, developers.
-- Other mobility operators in Luxembourg: who may later align with or contribute to the profile.
+- Other mobility operators in Luxembourg : who may later align with or contribute to the profile.
-- Public authorities and institutional partners: ministries, municipalities, and transport agencies interested in interoperable data standards.
+- Public authorities and institutional partners : ministries, municipalities, and transport agencies interested in interoperable data standards.
-- Third-party developers and service providers: who will use open data to build journey planners, passenger information systems, or mobility apps.
+- Third-party developers and service providers : who will use open data to build journey planners, passenger information systems, or mobility apps.
-- European stakeholders: to ensure compatibility and cross-border interoperability with neighbouring countries.
+- European stakeholders : to ensure compatibility and cross-border interoperability with neighbouring countries.

 The profile is therefore written in a progressive and pedagogical way: it starts with general principles that can be understood by non-specialists, and gradually introduces the technical details needed by data and IT experts.